 After the tour, Professor Lenaerts and his delegation visited the University’s premises to take part in a student-focused Roundtable discussion involving members of his delegation, students, as well as academics and Honorary Fellows.
 Professor Lenaerts led the discussion by delivering a talk entitled “The role of the Court of Justice in enhancing data protection in the European Union”.
 Professor Lenaerts gave an enlightening and detailed account of the Court’s approach in this era of digital revolution.
 He focused on respect for individual privacy, the protection of personal data and the so-called right to be forgotten.
 A transcript of his talk can be found here.
 The students and the academics of the School of Law had the privilege to ask questions and discuss the latest judgments of the Court of Justice of the EU.
 Professor Koen Lenaerts and other judges present were only too happy to respond and to comment on the future developments on data protection when interpreting the vast and complex set of rules contained in the GDPR.
+A video recording of the full event can be found here.
 A reception for the participants closed the event.

 On behalf of the academics, students and

 other attendees at both of the aforementioned events, UCLan Cyprus hereby

 thanks the President of the Court Justice of the European Union for his public

 lecture in Nicosia, for enabling the two aforementioned transcripts to enter